apostrophecms/apostrophe-multisite/README.md

 > The `all-sites` option does not work for interactive tasks that prompt for information, like `apostrophe-users:change-password`, or otherwise read from standard input.

+## Code and templates for the hosted sites

+These live in `sites/lib/modules` of your project.

+## Code and templates for the dashboard site

+These live in `dashboard/lib/modules` of your project.
+Be aware that there is already a pieces module called `sites`, which powers the proxy that routes traffic to the individual sites.
+You can extend that module with more fields.

+## "But where do I configure the individual sites?"

+The entire point of this module is to share all of the code between sites.
+If we didn't want that, we'd build and deploy separate sites and we wouldn't need this module.

+So if you are using this approach, then all configuration that varies between sites must take place via the user interface.

+For instance, you might use the `apostrophe-palette` module, or just use `apostrophe-global` preferences for high level choices like site-wide styles or Google Analytics IDs, as documented on the Apostrophe website.

+"How can I mirror certain properties between apostrophe-global of individual sites and the `site` piece in the dashboard, so they both can see that stuff?"

+TODO.